aws/s2n-quic/docs/dev-guide/setup.md

 # Setup

 ### Prerequisites

-- GCC / CLang (some CC), Make, and CMake.
+- GCC / clang (some CC).
 Installation of these items depends on your package manager.
 - Install [rustup](https://rustup.rs/)

 ```sh